tjgu/cancer_subtyping/README.md

 After selecting the best parameters, we ran subtype_bestPara.py on the whole datasets and saved the model variables for using in similar tasks in the directory of KIRC_model_variables.
 The details about each variable is in the readme.txt in the directory.

-transfer_fineTuning_luad.py was run to subgroup the lung cancer patients using the KIRC model as a pre-trained model.
+transfer_fineTuning_luad.py and transfer_fineTuning_lgg.py were run to subgroup the LUAD and LGG patients using the KIRC model as a pre-trained model.

 All other scripts were called by the above programs.
-Some of the scripts were adapted from https://github.com/yifeng-li/DECRES: classification.py, dA.py and logistic_sgd.py
+Some of the scripts were adapted from https://github.com/yifeng-li/DECRES: classification.py, dA.py, dA_finetuning.py and logistic_sgd.py

 To run the programs, please change the directory for the input datasets if you save the input datasets in a different directory.
 And also make the directory for saving the output and add it to the program.The datsets are too large to upload but they are available upon request.